 Every charity requires funding.
-It’s a good idea, therefore, to set up your online fundraising tools to work well with your website from the start.
-In order to fundraising through your website, you'll need to be able to accept donations and, ideally, store donor data in a database so you can build a list of supporters.
+So it’s a good idea to set up online donation websites to work well with your charity website from the start.
+In order to raise funds through your website, you'll need to be able to accept donations and, ideally, store donor data in a database so you can build a list of supporters.

 5. Choose a content management system